shirazisam/2024-DEV1-005-DevelopmentBooks/README.md

 # 2024-DEV1-005-DevelopmentBooks

 For brevity, I have named the books simply as Book 1, Book 2, ...
 Book 5 instead of referring to the book titles.
-This application runs on Java 18
+This application runs on Java 18.

+The algorithm works by finding as many groups of 5 books first (the largest discount).
+Then when there are no more groups of 5 books, it looks for groups of 4 (the next biggest discount), and so on until all books have been grouped.
+A group is a set of unique (different) books. i.e, there are no duplicates.

 ## Installing and running the application

 - clone the repository in a directory: